Overnight Camp: Girls 8-15 years / Boys 10-15 years

 Teens will receive an email 1 WEEK prior to their camp start date with their designated check-in and check-out times .

-Check-in/out will be conducted at the front entryway of the campground.
+Check-in/out will be conducted in front of the day camp tent (large white tent in middle of campground as you drive through).
 After campers have been checked-in, the camper and guardians will proceed into the campground to the white discipleship trailer, located in the middle of the campground directly next to cabins

 ALL campers must eat dinner prior to check-in.

-Check-out will occur at the front entry-way, identical to check-in.
-Parents will drive-through, check-out their child with leadership staff and then proceed to the Discipleship Trailer, to pick-up child and their belongings.
+Check-out will occur in front of the white trailer.
+Parents will drive-through, check-out their child with leadership staff and then proceed to the Discipleship Trailer to pick-up child and their belongings.

 Who will be caring for my child?